Open University

 Affiliated Research Centre of the Open University

-The research degree arrangements in this Open University program comply with the UK’s Quality Assurance Agency (QAA) requirements for postgraduate research degree programs and collaborative provision.
-Over thirty students have completed their graduate degree in the program.
-Remaining students in the program will submit in the coming year.
-The program will then come to conclusion given the accreditation of the Graduate School of the Stowers Institute.
+These research degree arrangements complied with the UK Quality Assurance Agency’s requirements for postgraduate research degree programs and collaborative provision.
+More than 30 students completed graduate degrees through this program, which concluded following the accreditation of the Graduate School of the Stowers Institute for Medical Research

 Alice Bedois, Ph.D.